Thanksgiving Platter Guide: How to Build a Savory & Sweet Charcuterie Board

 Leaf shapes all around!

 • Brie cutout.
-This is really the showstopper stopper.
+This is really the showstopper.
 It elevates the board and really drives home the Fall theme.
 More on how to do this below.

 So much orange!

 • Pumpkin chocolate-covered pretzels from World Market.
-I cannot guarantee these are still in the store, but any fun falled colored pretzels will work (I’ve seen blueberry-flavored purple ones at sprouts that would work just as well).
+I cannot guarantee these are still in the store, but any fun, fall-colored pretzels will work (I’ve seen blueberry-flavored purple ones at Sprouts that would work just as well).
 I love these because they are the perfect mix of sweet and savory.

 A variety of produce!